Greenstand/Greenstand-Overview/Greenstand-Token.md

 Subsequent monitoring events or the amalgamation of new data may be used to establish a Blocked Token’s validity, ownership, or impact claims.
 A token in this state may be minted as a Mature Token when/if appropriate tags are attached, and the token is verified free of conflicting ownership claims.

-Note: Conflicting ownership claims may be due to contracts and leans issued against bio-assets linked to the tokens.
+Note: Conflicting ownership claims may be due to contracts and liens issued against bio-assets linked to the tokens.

 ### Immutable Token